 Implementation of the corrective action is required within the time frames set in the approved plan of correction, and are subject to verification by the commission, or its designee, which may require the pharmacy to submit a progress report(s) attesting to the correction of deficiencies, or a follow-up inspection.

 Credential holders with deficiencies that represent an imminent or immediate risk or threat to public health, safety, or welfare may be subject to summary suspension of the pharmacy license, at the discretion of the commission.

+Every other inspection may be done through an approved third party inspection program in lieu of a commission inspection.
+The findings and corrective action must be submitted to the commission within 30 days of receipt or approval of corrective action plans, whichever is sooner.

 Self-inspections.
-The responsible pharmacy manager, or designee, is required to conduct an annual self-inspection of the pharmacy on the responsible pharmacy manager self-inspection worksheet(s) provided by the commission.
+The responsible pharmacy manager, designee, or equivalent manager, is required to conduct an annual self-inspection of the credential holder on the self-inspection worksheet(s) provided by the commission.
 The self-inspection must be completed within the month of March each year.

-The responsible pharmacy manager must sign and date the completed self-inspection worksheet(s), and maintain completed worksheets for two years from the date of completion.
+The responsible pharmacy manager, or equivalent manager, must sign and date the completed self-inspection worksheet(s), and maintain completed worksheets for two years from the date of completion.

 When a change in responsible pharmacy manager occurs, the new responsible pharmacy manager, or designee, shall conduct a self-inspection on the responsible pharmacy manager self-inspection worksheet(s).
 The new responsible pharmacy manager must sign and date the self-inspection worksheet(s) within thirty days of becoming responsible pharmacy manager, and maintain completed worksheets for two years from the date of completion.